pebble-dev/developer.rebble.io/source/_guides/appstore-publishing/index.md

 When a developer is happy that their app is feature-complete and stable, they can upload the compiled `.pbw` file to the
-[Developer Portal]({{ site.links.devportal }}) to make it available on the Pebble appstore for all users with compatible watches to share and enjoy.
+[Developer Portal]({{ site.links.devportal }}) to make it available on the Rebble appstore for all users with compatible watches to share and enjoy.

-In order to be successfully listed in the Pebble appstore the developer must:
+In order to be successfully listed in the Rebble appstore the developer must:

 * Provide all required assets and marketing material.